quantify-os/quantify-core/docs/installation.rst

     .. note::

-        Be aware that a unix-like shell on windows almost always comes with some caveats.
-The most likely for you to encounter is that running a python interactive shell requires running :code:`winpty python` or :code:`python -i` instead of just :code:`python`.
-If possible avoid that altogether and run an IPython shell instead: :code:`ipython`.
+        Be aware that a unix-like terminal on windows almost always comes with some caveats.
+The most likely for you to encounter is that running a python interactive terminal requires running :code:`winpty python` or :code:`python -i` instead of just :code:`python`.
+If possible avoid that altogether and run an IPython terminal instead: :code:`ipython`.

 #.
-Add :code:`source /path/to/Anaconda3/etc/profile.d/conda.sh` in the `.bashrc <https://superuser.com/a/602896>`_ (or in the .bash_profile) to expose the anaconda in Git BASH.
+Add :code:`source /path/to/Anaconda3/etc/profile.d/conda.sh` in the `.bashrc <https://superuser.com/a/602896>`_ (or in the `.bash_profile`) to expose the anaconda in bash terminal.

     .. tip::
-        If you followed the default anaconda installation the path to it will be similar to :code:`/c/Users/<YOUR_USERNAME>/anaconda3/etc/profile.d/conda.sh`.
+        If you followed the default anaconda installation the path to it will be similar to :code:`/c/Users/<YOUR_USERNAME>/anaconda3/etc/profile.d/conda.sh` (Windows) or :code:`/usr/local/anaconda3/etc/profile.d/conda.sh` (macOS).

-        Pro tip: you can drag and drop a file from the File Explorer into the Git BASH and get the path of the file (instead of typing it manually).
+        Pro tip: you can drag and drop a file from the file explorer into the terminal and get the path of the file (instead of typing it manually).

     .. note::

-        To confirm you have a functional installation of anaconda, run :code:`conda` in Git BASH.
+        To confirm you have a functional installation of anaconda, run :code:`conda` in the terminal.
 This will print the conda help message which is an indication of a working installation.

 #.
 Create a conda environment, see also the `Conda cheat sheet <https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html>`_.